A lawnmower will Backfire if there is a Mechanical or Chemical issue in the running process of the engine.

 A quick fix that you can do is to clean the carburetor or in worst cases replace the entire carburetor.

 Engine out of Timing

 Most small engines have overhead camshafts which require them to have a timing belt to sequence the Crankshaft to the Camshaft.

 Sometimes a belt can jump tooth causing it to be out of timing, this happens if the belt gets weak and start to stretch and when you use a recoil starter the combustion pressure has the tendency to rotate the flywheel slightly in the opposite direction that’s causing the timing belt to jump out of timing.

 The worst can happen here is if the timing belt completely snap and the engine just won’t start.

 To fix this you need to remove and replace the timing belt, Below is a video that you can use as a guide.

 Engine valves not properly adjusted

-Ogvertime valves in your lawn nmower engine engine worns our and your engine valve needs adjustment, Once your valves go to far out of adjustment it will have the tendency to cause backfire.
+Overtime valves in your lawn mower engine worns our and your engine valve needs adjustment, Once your valves go too far out of adjustment it will have the tendency to cause backfire.